 They are appointed by the King, on the advice of the Lord Chancellor and the Lord Chief Justice, following a fair and open competition administered by the Judicial Appointments Commission.

-Some Circuit Judges hold authorisation to sit in the High Court or sit in the Family Court in cases allocated to be heard at a Hight Court level sitting as Deputy High Court Judge on a cases by cases basis.
+Some Circuit Judges hold authorisation to sit in the High Court or sit in the Family Court in cases allocated to be heard at a Hight Court level sitting as Deputy High Court Judge on a case by case basis.

 Some judges sit part-time in retirement and are known as deputy circuit judges.